McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

   * Paintings,
   * Tridents,
   * The ears on the Deadmau5 skin,
-  * The bottom skin layer of the first-person hand,
+  * The bottom skin layer of the first-person hand (doesn't seem to be true in 1.21.1, and rather controlled by [entity_translucent](#entity_translucent),
   * The conduit item in the inventory.

   With item frames, the item frame entity itself is part of the shader, however, items on it are not.
 Only the filled-in parts of maps placed on an item frame are part of the shader.